telent/nixwrt/README.md

 * Milestone 2: replace the OS running on the [GL-MT300N router](https://www.gl-inet.com/mt300n/) attached to my DSL modem

-  ** all the stuff in M0, M1 plus PPPoE

 * Milestone 3: IP camera with motion detection on Raspberry Pi (note this is ARM not MIPS)

-  ** anybody's guess what is needed here

-* Milestone 4: put a lot of GPIOs in my cheap robot vacuum and turn it into a smart robot vacuum cleaner.
+* Milestone 4: put a lot of GPIOs in my cheap robot vacuum cleaner and turn it into a smart robot vacuum cleaner.
 Probably never get to this.

-# How it works
+# What's it made of?

-This is not NixOS.
-This is an immutable "turnkey" image that can be flashed onto a router (or other IoT device), built using using the Nix language and the Nix package collection.
-The ingredients are:

-## Nixpkgs
+## The Nix Package Collection

 As of June 2018 it requires a lightly forked nixpkgs, but I am working to feed changes back upstream.